marmelab/silex-multifetch/README.md

 ### Parallelize requests

-You can also fetch all requests in parallel using the `_parallel`  parameter:
+All requests can be fetched in parallel using the `_parallel`  parameter:

 ```
 POST /multi HTTP/1.1